 A complaint is any communication by you to us of dissatisfaction about the care and treatment you receive from our staff or providers of covered services.
 For example, if someone was rude to you or you do not like the quality of care or services you have received from us, you can file a complaint with us.

 The Complaint Process

-You may file a complaint orally or in writing with us.
-The person who receives your complaint will record it, and appropriate plan staff will oversee the review of the complaint.
+You may file a complaint orally or in writing.
+The person who receives your complaint will record it and appropriate staff will oversee the review of the complaint.
 We will send you a letter telling you that we received your complaint and a description of our review process.
 We will review your complaint and give you a written answer within one of two time frames.

 - If a delay would significantly increase the risk to your health, we will decide within 48 hours after receipt of necessary information but the process will be completed within 7 days of receipt of the complaint.